The Forward Physics Facility: Sites, Experiments, and Physics Potential: QCD

 In \textsc{Pythia} more complicated beam remnants are allowed, such that the momentum can be split more ways, which would give too-soft leading-baryon spectra.
 Several steps are introduced to improve the situation.
 A color line from a remnant to one MPI may be identified to an anticolor line to another MPI, which means that this linked line can be removed from the remnant.
 This procedure takes care of all gluons and all same-flavor quark--antiquark pairs.
 In the case of multi-parton remnants, it is also possible to split off color-singlet hadrons, e.g., a four-quark remnant could be split into a baryon plus a single quark.
 Another complication arises when two valence quarks are kicked out into separate MPIs, which means that the baryon number (represented by a junction) drifts into the central region of the event.
 In most events one still is left with a diquark in a proton remnant, possibly in association with a quark or meson.
 Even though the diquark is made here to take the major part of the remnant's momentum, the resulting baryon spectra still are softer than data.

 Recently a first attempt has been made to remedy the situation~\cite{Sjostrand:2021dal}, with two new options.
-Firstly, the popcorn mechanism can be switched off for the remnant diquark.
-When it is on, the outermost particle on the string may well become a meson, with the baryon only produced next to that, then normally with a lower energy.
+Firstly, the popcorn mechanism~\cite{Andersson:1984af} can be switched off for the remnant diquark.
+Thereby one reverts to the simpler diquark picture, where a diquark is handled as a stable unit, and the leading particle (in a flavour sense, but usually also in energy) becomes a baryon.
+This is in contrast to the default popcorn scenario, where a quark--antiquark pair may be created in between the two quarks of a diquark, breaking it up.
+When that happens, the leading particle becomes a meson, and the baryon produced next has a lower average energy than otherwise.
 And secondly, a separate harder FF may be tuned for the remnant diquark, similarly to \textsc{Sibyll}.
 These two have about equal importance for the harder nucleons result shown in Fig.~\ref{fig:xFForward}, which are better in line with what is needed to describe the LHCf neutron data.
 The remnant diquark $x_{\mathrm{F}}$ spectrum shows that an even harder FF would have been possible.
 The pions take less energy when the neutrons take more, which also improves agreement with the LHCf $\pi^0$ spectrum, though with remaining problems.
 Here fragmentation of both quark and diquark string ends plays a role.

 It should be noted that also the simulation of transverse momentum effects is relevant.
 A smaller $p_{\perp}$ spread leads to a larger number of hadrons in the forward direction.
 This affects the rate within the LHCf acceptance and also the FPF event rates.
 There are three contributing main sources: primordial $k_{\perp}$ of the MPI systems that are compensated by the remnants, relative $p_{\perp}$ kicks between the remnant constituents, and regular fragmentation $p_{\perp}$ when the strings break.